n3s0/n3s0.github.io/_posts/2021-03-14-the-python-challenge.md

 ---
 title: "The Python Challenge"
 date: "2021-03-14"
+class: "wide"
-exerpt: "Notes and PoC code for my crack at The Python Challenge.
+excerpt: "Notes and PoC code for my crack at The Python Challenge.
 This is an on going post that I update as I solve challenges."
 categories:
 - python
 - challenge